 Parquet: usually a 12" by 12" square with an endless choice of geometric designs.
 Below are several popular styles:

 Many people chose strips for a more contemporary look.
 It creates a linear effect in a room, often promoting the illusion of a larger space.
 If a clear select grade (best) is chosen, it gives the room a more uniform color and a narrow modern look.

 Planks are appropriate when a traditional decor, a country feel, or an antique colonial style is desired.
-Plank flooring is also linear, however it is wider in width.
-One can chose planks with plenty of knots for a rustic appearance.
+Plank flooring is also linear, however, it is wider in width.
+One can choose planks with plenty of knots for a rustic appearance.

-Generally speaking, a dark colored specie (or a dark stained floor) gives a more formal, or traditional look.
-Some species, like American Cherry and Brazilian Cherry, darken faster than others from direct sunlight (ultra violet light) and from age.
+Generally speaking, a dark-colored species (or a dark stained floor) gives a more formal, or traditional look.
+Some species, like American Cherry and Brazilian Cherry, darken faster than others from direct sunlight (ultraviolet light) and from age.
 Lighter colors, especially maple or oak, are used in country or contemporary type interiors.

 #3: Construction (Solid or Engineered)

 Solid wood floor is one complete piece of solid wood from top to bottom.
 It must be nailed down (or glued down if 18" or shorter strips are installed) over a wood subfloor.
 It cannot be installed below grade.